York–Beverley line: Post closure

 As of 2015, much of the former trackbed is still extant, with exceptions within the towns of Pocklington, Stamford Bridge and the York urban area where building development has taken place.
 The heavier engineering works east of Market Weighton are more visible, whilst west in the Vale of York parts of the line are no longer evidenced on the ground, more than half of the route is discernible as earthworks or field boundaries.
 The route between Beverley and Market Weighton has been converted into a cycleway, Hudson Way (also known as Wilberforce Way).

 Many of the line's structures are still extant; exceptions include the station buildings at Market Weighton demolished in 1979, as well as Earswick station, also demolished.

 At Stamford Bridge the station house and platforms survive, as does the goods shed.
-The listed iron bridge and viaduct over the River Derwent at Stamford Bridge was proposed for demolition by the East Riding of Yorkshire Council in the early 1990s, but the decision was reversed in 1992.
+In 1990, the listed iron bridge and viaduct over the River Derwent at Stamford Bridge was proposed for demolition by the East Riding of Yorkshire Council on the grounds that it needed £100,000-worth of repairs.
+It was refused in 1992 following a campaign by both enthusiasts and local people.